A few questions with one word answers.

 What can I look forward to?

 Pride in knowing you are a part of improving this world.
-This is a three year competition, you should see significant results for your superhero, cause or reason to compete.
-Also, in three years or less, our goal is to have enough people that are trained and experienced enough to operate a second or third boat or operate an another adventure location, such as a ski, hiking, sports or recreation for their own competition.
-They would then send their winners to compete against our winners.
-Each adventure location added to the competition, will mean many more superheroes are helped.
+This is a three year competition, you should see significant results for your superhero which is the reason to compete.
+Also, in three years or less, our goal is to have enough people that are trained and experienced enough to operate a second or third boat for the competition that will start a boat to boat competition.

 What strategy do I use to compete?